rudderlabs/query-generator/README.md

+# What is RudderStack?

+[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

+More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

 # Event Query Generator

 The Event Query Generator is a tool that allows you to seamlessly navigate through the warehouse event schema through an intuitive UI, and generate complex SQL queries to interact with your customer event data.